 \section{Discussion}

-In this work, we ask the fundamental question of whether DPSGD alone is sufficient for obtaining a good minimizer for linear classification?
+In this work, we ask the fundamental question of whether DPSGD alone is sufficient for obtaining a good minimizer for linear classification.
 We partially answer this question by showing that the DPSGD algorithm incurs a privacy error proportional to the maximum norm of the features over all samples, where as DPSGD with a feature preprocessing step incurs a privacy error proportional to the diameter of the features, which can be significantly small compared to the maximum norm of features in several scenarios.
 Our preliminary experiments show that feature preprocessing helps in practice on standard datasets.
-Exploring if the dependence on the diameter can be further improved to get better instance-specific bounds and investigating whether these results can be extended to bigger datasets remain interesting open questions.
+Investigating whether these results can be extended to bigger datasets and beyond linear models remain interesting open questions.